Taracque/ionic-plugin-callkit/README.md

 On iOS use www/media/Ringtone.caf as ringtone on iOS (optional, uses system default ringtone if not found) automatically looped
 On Android res/raw/ringtone.mp3 or res/raw/ringtone.ogg is used (filename is lowercase, if not found then plays the default system ring), use ANDROID_LOOP metadata to loop the ogg ringtone

-Exmaple (only one call tracked at a time, this code is just a hint):
+Exmaple (only one call tracked at a time, this code is just a hint, see Call Flow description below):

 ```javascript
 .factory('$ionicCallKit', ['$q', function($q) {